-- Or any other brand power bank supporting PD protocol with up to 36 watts output
+- Or any other brand of power bank which supports PD protocol with up to 36 watts of output.

 JST 4p DC Input Connector¶

-The voltage range of Alpha power input connector is 7.4~15 volts.
-So if you're choosing the lipo battery, it should be 2~4 cells.
+The voltage range of the Alpha power input connector is 11~15 volts.
+So if you're choosing the LiPo battery, it should be 3~4 cells.
 The standard power source is 3A @ 12 volts.
-The booting power is like 10 watts.
-And operation power is like 5 watts without much load.
+The booting power is about 10 watts and operating power is about 5 watts with a limited electrical load.